Holo-Host/holofuel-gui/README.md

 **Status:** Pre-Alpha.
 Early development and testing.

+**Use Case:** This version of holofuel-gui is intended for use in the Holo infrastructure as a Holo-enabled app.
+It is fully connected with hClient and the envoy.

 ## Purpose:
 Simple and intuitive interface allowing users to transact with Holofuel.
 This app pairs with the Holochain DNA, [holofuel](https://github.com/Holo-Host/holofuel), for data processing and management.